DjangoGirls/tutorial/css/README.md

 First things first: let's create a CSS file now.
 Create a new folder called `css` inside your `static` folder.
 Then create a new file called `blog.css` inside this `css` directory.
 Ready?

-    mysite
-        └───static
+    static
     └───css
         blog.css

 Time to write some CSS!
-Open up the `mysite/static/css/blog.css` file in your code editor.
+Open up the `static/css/blog.css` file in your code editor.

 We won't be going too deep into customizing and learning about CSS here, because it's pretty easy and you can learn it on your own after this workshop.
 We really recommend doing this [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) to learn everything you need to know about making your websites more pretty with CSS.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computer use special codes.
 They start with `#` and are followed by 6 letters (A-F) and numbers (0-9).
 You can find color codes for example here: http://www.colorpicker.com/

-In your `mysite/static/css/blog.css` file you should add following code:
+In your `static/css/blog.css` file you should add following code:

     h1 a {
         color: #FCA205;